misterdebug/crud-generator-laravel/README.md

 ## Remove a CRUD

-You can delete all files (except migrations) created by the `make:crud` command at any time (you don't need to remove all files by hand)
+You can delete all files (except migrations) created by the `make:crud` command at any time.
+No need to remove files manually :

 ``` php artisan rm:crud nameOfYourCrud --force ```

 ``` php artisan rm:crud post --force ``` (in our example)

---force (optional) can delete all files without confirmation
+The `--force` flag (optional) deletes all files without confirmation

 ![image](https://user-images.githubusercontent.com/23297600/192183601-a4f8d206-3920-4f8a-8e0d-cf8442894e07.png)